FlyinPancake/bsc-thesis/thesis/pages/chapters/chapter_2_background.typ

 durable storage capabilities make it ideal for building scalable and resilient data pipelines.
 Kafka's ability to handle massive volumes of data with low latency has made it a go-to solution for applications ranging from real-time analytics to log aggregation#cite(<kafka-wikipedia>).
-It will be used as an example application too.
+In this thesis we will utilize Apache Kafka as an example application, for our latency benchmarks.